Deep Vein Thrombosis (cont.)

 Although there is inflammation, there is no infection.

 Varicosities can predispose to superficial thrombophlebitis.
-When the valves of the larger veins in the superficial system fail (the greater and lesser saphenous veins), blood can back up and cause the veins to swell and become distorted or tortuous.
+This occurs when the valves of the larger veins in the superficial system fail (the greater and lesser saphenous veins), allowing blood to back up and cause the veins to swell and become distorted or tortuous.
 The valves fail when veins lose their elasticity and stretch.
 This can be due to age, prolonged standing, obesity, pregnancy, and genetic factors.

 The symptoms of deep vein thrombosis are related to obstruction of blood returning to the heart and causing a backup of blood in the leg.
 Classically, symptoms include: